OfficeDev/msteams-docs.de-DE/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ### <a name="feature-list"></a>Featureliste

-Geben Sie Details zu den Funktionen Ihrer App in Teams und den Schritten zum Testen der einzelnen Funktionen an.
+Geben Sie Details zu den Funktionen Ihrer App in Teams und den Schritten zum Testen der einzelnen Apps an.

 ### <a name="accounts"></a>Konten